Energy-plus building: Sun Ship

 The Sun Ship, located next to the Solar Settlement in Freiburg, uses its 60000 sqft for retail, commercial and residential space.
 The Sun Ship houses a supermarket, convenience store and café on the first floor, offices and work spaces on the 2nd and 4th floors, and 9 penthouses on its roof.
 Notable aspects of the building are its vacuum insulated walls, ventilation with 95% heat recovery, triple paned windows, and solar-panelled façade.

+EnergyX DY-Building

+EnergyX DY-Building (에너지엑스 DY빌딩), the first commercial Net-Zero Energy Building (NZEB, or ZEB grade 1) and the first energy-plus building (+ZEB, or ZEB grade plus) in Korea was opened and introduced in 2023.
+The energy technology and sustainable architectural platform company EnergyX developed, designed, and engineered the building with its proprietary technologies and services.
+EnergyX DY-Building received the ZEB certification with an energy independence rate (or energy self-sufficiency rate) of 121.7%.